tysonmatanich/picturefill/README.md

 ## Support

 Picturefill supports a broad range of browsers and devices (there are currently no known unsupported browsers), provided that you stick with the markup conventions provided.

-### AngularJS

-Picturefill can be implementing in AngularJS apps using the [angular-picturefill directive](https://github.com/tinacious/angular-picturefill).